schaternik/schaternik/README.md

 ### Hi there 👋

+I'm a Software Engineer located in Berlin, Germany.
+I'm happy to chat about engineering and beyond.
+Please send me your inquiries via [e-mail](mailto:schaternik+gh@gmail.com).

 <!--
 **schaternik/schaternik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.